 I have two sons who came through Union Middle school a few years ago.
 They enjoyed band and project lead the way, as well as the world-famous percussion program.
 They are currently attending Cal Poly, one as a statistics major and one in computer science.
 Of course, I couldn't be more proud of them!

 Teaching is a second career for me.
 In my past life, I was actually a business owner.
 I started a coffee company in 1994 with a little coffee cart and a lot of big ideas.
 After ten years, I had three locations, a catering business and a roasting facility.
 It's a long story for another time...
 I began teaching because I always found myself volunteering and working in the classroom as my kids went through school.
 I found that working with kids was always the thing I put the most energy into, and loved best.
 And it didn't help that almost all my parents, grandparents, aunts, uncles - you name it, were teachers.
 In fact, my mom taught first grade and my dad taught math at the college level, so I guess I landed in the middle.

 I'm a banana slug.
 UCSC is where I earned my bachelor's in anthropology (hence the coffee career).
 For my graduate work, I attended SJSU in a fabulous master's/credential program called the Critical Research Academy.
-There, I completed my multiple subject and my master's in education (MA Ed), as well as my single subject in mathematics.
+There, I completed my multiple subject and my master's in educational research (MA Ed), as well as my single subject in mathematics.
 My area of research is experiential education, specifically role-play and dramatization in mathematics.
 For example, I have studied what happens when students do things like become coordinates on an X/Y axis, and how that might influence their engagement and comprehension.
 My belief is that if students have the opportunity to become active in their learning environment, they will have a much more powerful learning experience.